telus/tds-core/guide/getting-started/developers.md

 The components in TDS include:
 * semantic and accessible component markup
 * cross-browser compatible styling and animations
+* small bits of UI logic/interactivity

+The components in TDS do not include:
+* any business logic such as validations or API calls

 These components free developers up to focus on solving unique application challenges, rather than having to reinvent standard interface elements.